-As this section of the website seeks to demonstrate, rejection of creationist dogma is not the same as giving up on the possibility that the solar system could not have originated in creation, even though it must have once looked very different and been chemically simpler.
-Here we look into the earliest datable events of the solar system.
-The oldest known objects are meteorites, and it has long been assumed that the least altered of them are remnants of a primeval cloud of dust and gas, called the ‘solar nebula’.
+As the following pages seek to demonstrate, rejection of creationist dogma is not the same as giving up on the possibility that the solar system could not have originated in creation, even though it must once have looked very different and been chemically simpler.
+Here we look as far back as we can go.
+The oldest known objects are meteorites, and it has long been assumed that the least altered are remnants of a primeval cloud of dust and gas, called the ‘solar nebula’.
 However, recent research has shown this to be incorrect.
 Meteorites and the asteroids from which they derive are fragments of larger bodies, not smaller ones, and some of these parental bodies originated from still larger ones – objects the size of planets.
 The solar system seems older than its oldest datable objects.
 But how can that be?

 The first article considers whether what we know about the planets accords with the belief that they came into existence naturally.
 The second focuses on the origin of asteroids, moons and comets.

 - Regions such as the main asteroid belt and the Kuiper Belt have too little mass to be consistent with the hypothesis that everything originated from a solar nebula.

 - Before gas could have formed into a giant planet, gravity would have sucked it into the central star.
 This is also a problem for small bodies.
 At one Earth-distance from the Sun, metre-size particles surrounded by gas will spiral into the star within 100 years.

 - The gas in our galaxy is nearly all located in the spiral arms.
 But the stars which formed in the arms are rotating round the galactic centre faster than the gas, so would take only 10 million years to pass into the regions between the arms (which they have not yet done).
 This suggests that the stars are less than 10 million years old – a tiny fraction of the Sun’s supposed age.